 3.1 The Central Source

 We conduct our modeling with CLOUDY version 13.03 (Ferland et al. 2013).
 We set cosmic ray background values according to Indriolo et al. (2007).
-We set the shape of the SED according to the following equation from Baldwin 1991.
+We set the shape of the SED according to the following,

+:

 fv=vauvexp(-hvkTBB)exp-kTIRhv+avαx

-TBB is the blackbody temperature of the central accretion disk, which we set to 2x105 K. uv is the low energy slope of the big blue bump continuum, x is the high energy slope of the continuum, and ox is the ratio of x-ray to UV peak values in the continuum.
-We take these three values from an average of values in Grupe et al. 2010, which are uv = -0.57, x = -1.63 and ox = -1.42. kTIR is set to .01Ryd, which is 1.36 eV, and a is a normalization constant.
-We vary the ionization parameter, which is the ratio of hydrogen-ionizing photon flux to total hydrogen density, according to the following function:
+where TBB is the blackbody temperature of the central accretion disk, which we set to 2x105 K, uv is the low energy slope of the big blue bump continuum, x is the high energy slope of the continuum, and ox is the ratio of x-ray to UV peak values in the continuum.
+We take these three values from an average of values in Grupe et al. 2010, which are uv = -0.57, x = -1.63 and ox = -1.42. kTIR is set to .01Ryd, which is 1.36 eV, and a is a normalization constant [WHAT DOES KT_IR REPRESENT?].
+We vary the ionization parameter, which is the ratio of hydrogen-ionizing photon flux to total hydrogen density,

 U≡QH4 r02n Hc ≡Φ(H)n H c

-Here, U is the ionization parameter, (H) is the hydrogen-ionizing photon flux, and n(H) is the total hydrogen density.
-Our models vary U from log(-3.5) to log(-0.5) in 0.5 dex steps.
+where, U is the ionization parameter, (H) is the hydrogen-ionizing photon flux, and n(H) is the total hydrogen density [THIS SENTENCE AND THE PREVIOUS ONE ARE REDUNDANT, SO REPHRASE].
+Our models vary log U from -3.5 to -0.5 in 0.5 dex steps.

 3.2 The Cloud

-We set our gas abundances according to Grevesse et al. 2010.
-Many of our models involving varying values of metallicity, from 0.5 to 2 times solar in .3 linear steps.
+We set our gas abundances according to Grevesse et al. (2010).
+Many of our models involving varying values of metallicity, from 0.5 to 2 times solar in 0.3 linear steps.
 We also must manually determine the value for helium and nitrogen when we change our metallicity, because they do not scale linearly with other elements (Baldwin et al. 1991).

 [x/H] ~ Z, where x = a given element